tyrcho/fp-scala/objsets/README.md

 ## Grading :

-* 1 Filtering
+* 1 Filtering : 6 points
-* 2 Unions
+* 2 Unions : 4 points
-* 3 Sorting
+* 3 Sorting : 4 points
-* 4 Tying everything together
+* 4 Tying everything together : 6 points

-functional programming (don't use variables, return statements or any imperative patterns) : +8 points use of no other methods of List[Char] than the 3 listed : +2 points bonus : +5 points if you solve the next optional exercise
+To get the full mark for each step you need to follow functional programming best practices (don't use variables, return statements or any imperative patterns) and have a correct implementation.

+Bonus points : up to 4 points if you improved TweetSetSuite with your own tests.

 ## 1 Filtering